SummittDweller/wieting-one-click-hugo-cms/site/content/pre-show/2022-01-01_welcome-to-the-wieting.md

 audio: /audio/lobby-1.mp3
 ---

-The Wieting's pre-show includes royalty-free music from Fesliyan Studios!
+The Wieting's pre-show includes royalty-free music from **Fesliyan Studios!**

+Visit them on the web at **https://www.FesliyanStudios.com/**